-* run Matlab code to determine if I want to port a function to Python
+- run Matlab code to determine if it’s worth porting a function to Python

 What about beautiful new languages like Go, Haskell, Rust, Scala, Julia, etc.?
 For the class of work that I commonly do, what’s important is having a language that most other people are using so we can share results.
 The team might be building a radar or robot or satellite imager, and what’s being used in those domains is C, Matlab and Python.
 I want a data analysis language that can scale from Cortex-M0 to Raspberry Pi to supercomputer, since that’s the domain space I across.
 Yes, Matlab can use the Raspberry Pi as a target, works with software defined radio, etc. But will my collaborators have the “right” version of Matlab and the toolbox licenses to replicate my results?
 How can I debug 100 Raspberry Pi’s sitting out in a field?
 I need to use the GPIO, SDR, do machine learning processing and forward packets, perhaps using coroutines.

 Since 2014, MicroPython has been rapidly growing in the number of MPU/SoC it supports.
-For just a few dollars, I get an IoT module with WiFi that runs full Python 3.4 including exception handling, coroutines, etc. with some Python 3.5 features.
-And it’s all open source, so I don’t need to worry about this and that license or the company folding.
+For just a few dollars, an IoT module with WiFi runs an expansive subset of Python 3 including exception handling, coroutines, etc. And it’s all open source, so I don’t need to worry about this and that license or the company folding.
 When it comes to my business of rapid prototyping, I can get the prototype SoC running remote sensing code passed to the cloud before the debate over which language to use for the backend is done.

 In early stage efforts for companies of any size, needing to call in consultants can be frustrating as first you have to find the right one, and then you need up needing them when your prototype code is beyond what people on your team totally understand.
 Why not instead hire the consultant, have them get the prototype running in an afternoon, in a language you and just about any sort of technical person in the company already understand or at least have seen before?
 Do you want to have to pray that that intermittent C memory leak doesn’t bite you on demo day?